 What is the Medicare Birthday Rule?

-Valerie Best – Let me tell you about the Oregon Birthday Rule.
-This applies to folks that have Medicare supplement or Medigap plans.
+The Medicare Birthday Rule applies to those 65 or older, that have a Medicare Supplement or Medigap plans.
 In the state of Oregon, Medicare beneficiaries have a yearly opportunity to compare Medicare supplement prices and switch companies.
 They must keep the same plan type or choose one with lesser benefits.

 How Does the Birthday Rule Work?